codename-rainier/website/_projects/project1.md

 ---

 A medical device that measures the strength of the patient's breathing.
-Readings are displayed.
-Results are sent to doctor via text message.
+Readings are displayed and results are sent to the patient's doctor via text message for out of clinic monitoring.